joewoodson/adonis-vue-starter/README.md

-# Adonis fullstack application
+# Starter that uses Adonis JS on the backend and Vue on the frontend

-This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.
+## Adonis comes pre-configured with the following:

 1. Bodyparser
 2. Session